 An EAP counselor or HR representative may ask an alcoholic or alcohol-abusing employee to enroll in a substance program.
 While receiving treatment, employees typically receive approved leave.
 Upon completing treatment, they can return to work without facing any repercussions.
 Follow-up care may be provided in the form of periodic counseling or enrollment in a mutual self-help group.

-Supervisors who fail to respond to potential signs of alcoholism or alcohol abuse can end up enabling people affected by these conditions.
-Actions that may help prolong the problem include such things as:
+Supervisors who fail to respond to potential signs of alcoholism or alcohol abuse can enable people affected by these conditions.

 - Hiding an employee’s alcohol-impaired behavior

 - Making excuses for an employee’s alcohol-impaired behavior

 - Failing to alert HR or an EAP counselor to the presence of a potential problem

 - Trying to provide informal counseling instead of relying on available professionals